grammyjs/website/site/docs/plugins/session.md

 5. The middleware completes, and has performed a read and a write to the data storage.

 Depending on the nature of your bot, this may lead to a lot of superfluous reads and writes.
-Lazy Sessions allow you to skip steps 2. and 4. if it turns out that no invoked handler needs session data.
+Lazy sessions allow you to skip steps 2. and 4. if it turns out that no invoked handler needs session data.
 In that case, no data will be read from the data storage, nor written back to it.

 This is achieved by intercepting access to `ctx.session`.
 If no handler is invoked, then `ctx.session` will never be accessed.
-Lazy Sessions use this as an indicator to prevent database communication.
+Lazy sessions use this as an indicator to prevent database communication.

 In practice, instead of having the session data available under `ctx.session`, you will now have _a promise of the session data_ available under `ctx.session`.